-The most challenging aspect of being a freelance writer is the need to embrace uncertainties in my work-life and stay motivated in between work, especially so when freelance writing is a full-time career choice.
+The most challenging aspect of being a freelance writer is the need to embrace uncertainties in my work life and stay motivated in between work, especially so when freelance writing is a full-time career choice.

 Just like everyone else, we freelancers have bills to pay and needs to meet.
-However, despite mounting responsibilities and rising expenses, we are willing to hang-in-there and accept the possibility of being out of work every now and then.
+However, despite mounting responsibilities and rising expenses, we are willing to hang in there and accept the possibility of being out of work every now and then.

-If you ask me, freelance writers are dare-devils.
+If you ask me, freelance writers are daredevils.
 Speaking from experience, there are days when I’m neck-deep in work, slogging away with back-to-back assignments and deadlines that seem to swoosh by.

 An enlightened freelance writer understands and accepts uncertainties as an inevitable part of the day’s work and without wasting a moment in self-doubt, looks at this situation as an opportunity to evolve and grow.

-I like to do all the things that make me happy and miss-out-on, when work keeps me over busy – embroidering, reading, watching movies (old classics), admiring nature and trying out new recipes!
+I like to do all the things that make me happy and miss-out-on, when work keeps me over busy – embroidering, reading, watching movies (old classics), admiring nature, and trying out new recipes!

-If you’re like me, you probably have a personal blog that you like to update as often as possible.
+If you’re like me, you have a personal blog you like to update as often as possible.
 This is the time to pay attention to it and any other web properties you own.

-I’ve found the time between paying writing jobs ideal for getting back to blogging, implementing new creative ideas and running technical experiments on my other websites.
+I’ve found the time between paying writing jobs ideal for getting back to blogging, implementing new creative ideas, and running technical experiments on my other websites.

 ‘Ask and you shall receive’ – not always but there’s no harm in trying, right?